-Overall, I was super impressed with the dishes.
-Everything we tried were consistently good, and some were amazing.
+Overall, I was super impressed with the dishes at Tavola.
+Everything we tried was consistently good, and some were amazing.
 Compliments to Chef Peter Ellsworth on the dishes!

 Their “Great Big Cockatils” are inspired by Bob Hallett’s favourite musical moments with Great Big Sea!